 Because of the technology of floppy diskette drives, it is likely for a floppy diskettes to become bad.
 Verify that other floppy diskettes are not exhibiting the same issue.

-If other floppies work it is likely that you may have a bad floppy diskette.
+If other floppies work, it is likely that you may have a bad floppy diskette.

 Not setup in CMOS

-Verify that the floppy drive is properly setup in CMOS Setup.
-If the floppy drive is not setup properly you may experience read/write errors or the floppy may not work at all.
-Most computers need to have the floppy setup as a 3.5, 1.44MB.
+Verify the floppy drive is properly set up in CMOS setup.
+If the floppy drive is not set up properly, you may experience read/write errors or the floppy may not work at all.
+Most computers need to have the floppy setup as a 3.5, 1.44 MB.

-Confliction with other hardware
+Eliminating possible conflicts with other hardware

 Not connected properly